 Exposure to flame retardants causes physical abnormalities (including that of the brain, impairing the development of motor activities and cognition), behavioral changes, impairs reproduction and causes immune disorders.

 The passage of the Toxic-Free Kids and Families Act HB 1294 is a major step forward in reducing the devastating impact of flame retardants in our waters.
 Congratulations to Washington Toxics Coalition and their partners for this major achievement.
+Read more about their important work and environmental toxins here.
 The bill must now go before the State Senate.
 Please contact your senators here to let them know you support this act!
 Ensure that Washington State is the first in the nation to ban these flame retardants.

 NOAA has produced several children’s activity booklets about marine debris that are available here for download: Protect the Ocean and Understanding Marine Debris.
 Both contain puzzles and illustrations that help kids understand the importance of keeping the beaches and marine waters free of trash - so that sea life will be here for many generations to come!